ufechner7/KiteModels.jl/docs/src/quickstart.md

 ## Executing the first example
 From the Julia prompt you can use the command "include" to execute a script:
 ```
-include("examples/simulate.jl")
+include("examples/simulate_simple.jl")
 ```
 On Windows you need to type "\\\\" instead of "/":
 ```
-include("examples\\simulate.jl")
+include("examples\\simulate_simple.jl")
 ```
 You will see the 4-point kite fly for 30s.
-If you want to change the settings of the simulation, open the file `simulate.jl`` in your favorite text editor, modify the settings at the beginning of the file and execute the include command again.
+If you want to change the settings of the simulation, open the file `simulate_simple.jl`` in your favorite text editor, modify the settings at the beginning of the file and execute the include command again.
 You can use the <TAB> key for autocompletion, for example ```include("ex<TAB>``` completes to ```include("examples\``` which can save a lot of typing.
 If you type <TAB> again you get a list of files to choose from.

 Try out changing the following default settings: